subscribe iconSubscribe to Notifications

 King salmon

-- Due to a preseason projection for a below-average king salmon run in the Yukon River, the sport fishery for king salmon was closed on March 31 throughout the Yukon River drainage, including the Tanana River.
+• Due to a preseason projection for a below-average king salmon run in the Yukon River, the sport fishery for king salmon was closed on February 19 throughout the Yukon River drainage, including the Tanana River.
 This closure prohibits all sport fishing for king salmon, including catch-and-release fishing.
-In addition, when fishing for other species, anglers may not use bait in Yukon River tributaries until October 1, 2025.

-- Because king salmon runs in the Yukon River continue to experience historically low runs, including those crossing the border into Canada where approximately 40-50% of the salmon spawn, a 7-year agreement has been enacted to close Canadian-origin Yukon River Chinook salmon to all fishing, including subsistence, commercial, personal use, and sport fishing during 2024-2030.
-Currently, the 2025 king salmon run into the Yukon River has concluded and those crossing the Canadian border are at the midpoint.
-The 2025 king salmon run is fairly complete.
+• Because king salmon runs in the Yukon River continue to experience historically low runs, including those crossing the border into Canada where approximately 40-50% of the salmon spawn, an ongoing 7-year agreement (effective until 2030) has closed Canadian-origin Yukon River Chinook salmon to all fishing, including subsistence, commercial, personal use, and sport fishing.
+This agreement applies only to Canadian-origin king salmon in the mainstem Yukon River and if inseason stock assessment information indicates that king salmon escapement goals and subsistence needs will be met, sport fishing restrictions may be relaxed in Yukon River tributaries commensurate with run strengths.

 Chum salmon